johnnymast/redbox-cli/CONTRIBUTING.md

 ## Pull Request

-When you are all done and your code is valid its time to request a pull request to me.
-There is only one rule for this NEVER EVER request a request a pull request on the master branch since it always seen as somewhat stable.
+When you are all done and your code is valid its time to request a pull request.
+There is only one rule for this NEVER EVER request a request a pull request on the master branch since it always considered as stable.
 Please make sure you always request a pull request against a branch and if that branch does not exist please ask me politely in an issue to create one.